MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 In general, previous deployment experience with customers shows that performance issues are typically not caused by high resource utilization (that is, processor or memory) with SQL Server itself; rather it's directly related to the configuration of the storage subsystem.
 Performance bottlenecks are commonly attributed to not following recommended configuration guidance with the storage provisioned for the SQL Server database instance.
 Such examples are:

 - Insufficient allocation of spindles for the LUNs to support the IO requirements of Operations Manager.
 - Hosting transaction logs and database files on the same volume.
 These two workloads have different IO and latency characteristics.
 - Configuration of TempDB is incorrect with respect to placement, sizing, and so on.
 - Disk partition misalignment of volumes hosting the database transaction logs, database files, and TempDB.
 - Overlooking the basic SQL Server configuration such as using AUTOGROW for database and transaction log files, MAXDOP setting for query parallelism, creating multiple TempDB data files per CPU core, and so on.

 Storage configuration is one of the critical components to a SQL Server deployment for Operations Manager.
 Database servers tend to be heavily I/O bound due to rigorous database read and write activity and transaction log processing.
 The I/O behavior pattern of Operations Manager is typically 80% writes and 20% reads.
 As a result, improper configuration of I/O subsystems can lead to poor performance and operation of SQL Server systems and becomes noticeable in Operations Manager.

 It's important to test the SQL Server design by performing throughput testing of the IO subsystem prior to deploying SQL Server.
 Ensure that these tests are able to achieve your IO requirements with an acceptable latency.
 Use the [Diskspd Utility](https://github.com/Microsoft/diskspd) to evaluate the I/O capacity of the storage subsystem supporting SQL Server.
-The following blog article, authored by a member of the File Server team in the product group, provides detailed guidance and recommendations on how to go about performing stress testing using this tool with some PowerShell code and [capturing the results using PerfMon](/archive/blogs/josebda/sqlio-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares).
+The following blog article, authored by a member of the File Server team in the product group, provides detailed guidance and recommendations on how to go about performing stress testing using this tool with some PowerShell code and [Capturing the results using PerfMon](/archive/blogs/josebda/sqlio-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares).
 You can also refer to the [Operations Manager Sizing Helper](https://techcommunity.microsoft.com/t5/system-center-blog/operations-manager-2012-sizing-helper-tool/ba-p/345075)  for initial guidance.

 ### NTFS allocation unit size